tessgi/TessGiWebsite/content/pages/the-mission/operations.md

 <br/>
 *Schematic showing observing baselines on the celestial sphere including sector overlap regions.
 The dashed black circle enclosing the Ecliptic pole shows the region where the JWST has continuous viewing capabilities.*

+## Commissioning

+The commissioning period for TESS was separated into multiple phases that included spacecraft initialization, instrument initialization, fine pointing updates, and instrument calibration.
+Commissioning was successfully completed, and science operations began on July 25, 2018.

 ## Science data flow
 The flow of data from the spacecraft to its final archive involves participation from multiple institutions that make up the TESS project team, as described below.